nowfloats/ANAChat-iOS/README.md

             <string>This app would like to use photo</string>

-6.  you can use SDK from anywhere using the below code
+6. You can use ANA Chat SDK from anywhere using the below code

 Swift: